Permafrost/TundraTN/README.md

     * `$smtp`: an SMTP URI specifying the SMTP server to use (for example, `smtp://user:password@host:port`), defaults to the SMTP server configured in the Integration Server setting `watt.server.smtpServer`
+  * `pipeline`: retrieves the value of the destination URI to be delivered to dynamically from the pipeline using the specified key.
+For example if an opaque pipeline URI is specified as follows:

+        pipeline:foo/bar[0]/baz

+    The value of the destination URI will be set to the value associated with the key `foo/bar[0]/baz` from the pipeline.
   * `sap+idoc`: sends an IDoc XML message to an SAP system.
 Both opaque and non-opaque URIs are allowed: opaque URIs are useful if the SAP Adapter alias contains characters not permitted in a normal domain